Test-Time Optimization of Physical Query Plans with LLMs: Plan Transfer Implementation Details

 \section{Plan Transfer Implementation Details}

-To make the transfer described in Section~\ref{sec:scale_transfer} reliable and inexpensive at evaluation time, we implement transfer as a deterministic, rule-based script that is generated \emph{once} and then reused across queries.
-Concretely, we create a transfer function from a \emph{single} in-context example consisting of: (i) SF3 base plan structure, (ii) SF3 succinct table information, (iii) SF3 optimized plan structure (by applying the optimization patch), (iv) target-scale (e.g., SF10) base plan structure, and (v) target-scale succinct table information.
-The generated script modifies the SF3 optimized plan structure and rewrites it into a runnable target-scale structure.
+To make the transfer described in Section~\ref{sec:scale_transfer} reliable and inexpensive at evaluation time, we implement transfer as a deterministic, rule-based script that is implemented \emph{once} and then reused across queries.
+Concretely, we create a transfer function consuming: (i) original-scale (e.g., SF3) base plan structure, (ii) original-scale succinct table information, (iii) original-scale optimized plan structure (by applying the optimization patch), (iv) target-scale (e.g., SF10) base plan structure, and (v) target-scale succinct table information.
+The script then modifies the original-scale optimized plan structure and rewrites it into a runnable target-scale structure.

 At a high level, the transfer script follows three principles.
-First, it \emph{anchors scan nodes} using succinct table metadata by matching scans through a normalized signature (e.g., schema/projection/predicate) that omits dataset-dependent details, yielding a stable mapping from SF3 scan identifiers to target-scale scan identifiers.
-Second, it \emph{preserves plan intent} by rewriting only identifiers and references while keeping the operator structure unchanged (e.g., join rewiring, join-side swaps, projection updates) as dictated by the original SF3 optimization.
+First, it \emph{anchors scan nodes} using succinct table metadata by matching scans through a normalized signature (e.g., schema/projection/predicate) that omits dataset-dependent details, yielding a stable mapping from original-scale scan identifiers to target-scale scan identifiers.
+Second, it \emph{preserves plan intent} by rewriting only identifiers and references while keeping the operator structure unchanged (e.g., join rewiring, join-side swaps, projection updates) as dictated by the original-scale optimization.
 Third, it enforces \emph{safety checks} (e.g., no dangling references, valid node structure, and immutability checks) before returning a transferred plan.